Hymns and Songs for Living

 Why This Project Was Undertaken

-Mr. Goettee's father died in 1997.
-Then, in early 1998 his mother observed she thought it would be wonderful if he would record their favorite hymns.
-(The final list turned out to also include a few religious songs.)
-Thus, David's then ongoing efforts on the Romantic Duets album was put on hold and all work was focused on the Hymns and Songs for Living album.
+In early 1998, following the death of Mr. Goettee's father in later 1997, his mother observed she thought it would be wonderful if he would record their favorite hymns.
+(The final list they put together turned out to also include a few religious songs.)
+David redirected efforts from his then ongoing project recording the Romantic Duets album, i.e., it was put on hold, and all work was focused on this album, Hymns and Songs for Living.

 This project consists of three technically different and separate parts:

-After establishing David would record his parents' favorite Hymns, David and his mother worked together and selected which Hymns and Songs should be included on the album.
-One of the songs selected was Welcome Home, by Kathy Brigman Haupt.
-Since it is largely an unknown song, a little bit of the story for why it is included seems important.
-Ms. Brigman had written it as a memorial tribute some years before for her grandmother, the sister of David's mother.
-(See link in the side menu to separate webpage for Kathy Brigman Haupt: Welcome Home.)
+One of the songs selected was Welcome Home, by Ms. Kathy Brigman Haupt.
+Since it is largely an unknown song, here's a little bit of the story for why it is included.
+Ms. Brigman wrote it as a memorial tribute some years before for her grandmother, the sister of David's mother.
+She loved it and kept a framed copy of the lyrics on her bedroom wall till she died.
+(The side menu provides a link to the webpage about Kathy Brigman Haupt: Welcome Home.)

 Overview of Mechanics

-For this album, Mr. Goettee and Ms. Gerber-Salins were working with the traditional congregational hymns and songs they grew up with.
-The hymns were selected from the hymnals his parents had collected over their lives as the churches they attended replaced them.
+The hymns were selected from the hymnals his parents had collected over their lives as the churches they attended replaced their hymnals.
 Several additional favorite religious songs are also included.
 All of these are largely in the style of ballads.

 All hymns and songs are public domain, except: